VonHeikemen/lsp-zero-docs/content/v4.x/tutorial.md

 require('lspconfig').rust_analyzer.setup({})
 ```

 We use the module `lspconfig` and call the setup function of each language server we installed.
-Note is important that you setup the language servers after you call `lsp_zero.extend_lspconfig()`.

 If you need to customize a language server, add your config inside the curly braces of the setup function.
 Here is an example.